 All these birds are tamed to the glove and act as animal ambassadors, visiting schools, taking part in programs and helping in our educational efforts.

 In addition, we have numerous reptiles and amphibians, which are on display in the lobby and the Discovery Room.
-These include a Western Pond Turtle, Clem; a Skink, Gilbert; a Western Fence Lizard, Blue; a Rattlesnake and several Gopher and King Snakes, Tree Frogs, and Toads.
+These include a Western Pond Turtle, Clem; a Rattlesnake, Natoma; a Skink, Gilbert; a Western Fence Lizard, Blue; a Red-Sided Garter Snake, Ruby; and several Gopher and King Snakes, Tree Frogs, and Toads.

 Although we house resident animals, the Nature Center is NOT a licensed animal rescue facility and we cannot accept animals needing care.
 If you find an injured animal, we are willing to help you find the right rehabilitation organization – please call us during our business hours: 916-489-4918.